 For more information, see View DNSWatch Alert Details.

 You can change the status of an alert to Resolved.
 You might do this after you have finished any discussion or investigation and consider it resolved.
 When the status of an alert is Resolved, DNSWatch does not send email alerts when there is a change to the comments.
-If a new connection is seen for the domain from the same protected network, DNSWatch will automatically reopen a resolved alert.
+If a new connection is seen for the domain from the same protected network, DNSWatch automatically reopens a resolved alert.

 You cannot resolve an alert that has an open connection.